 The federal government’s sugar program has created a cartel of 14 rich and powerful sugar companies at the expense of all American consumers and taxpayers.
 In fiscal year 2013 alone, three big sugar companies received the bulk of the $1.1 billion in sugar loans the federal government doled out.
 What’s more, the sugar program’s cost to U.S. taxpayers in the same year skyrocketed to nearly $300 million – all to prop up prices for profitable sugar producers.

-For too long the sugar lobby has protected sugar subsidies by running a campaign of distortion based on misleading claims.
-Contrary to the lobbyists’ propaganda, the wasteful U.S. sugar program costs American consumers and businesses $3.5 billion each year and puts in jeopardy about 600,000 jobs in sugar-using industries.
+For far too long the “Big Sugar” lobby has protected its subsidies by running a campaign of distortion, while the program it engineered has cost U.S. consumers and businesses up to $3.5 billion each year, putting 600,000 food manufacturing jobs at risk.

 To unwrap additional facts about the sugar program, click here.